 At least by working from home, you can avoid the stress of the commute and can use the extra time to feel a little better and get on with your work.

 Since you’re not commuting to work, whether by public transport or by car, you’re actually playing your part in saving the environment by reducing your carbon footprint.

 Studies show prolonged sitting can affect your health.
-And many office workers remain sedentary for most of the day by sitting at their desk, eating lunch at their desk and even remaining stationary throughout their commute.
+And many office workers remain sedentary for most of the day by sitting at their desks, eating lunch at their desks and even remaining stationary throughout their commute.
 Also, if you work from home, you can prepare more healthy meals.